artteknika/Magic-Sand/README.md

 ## [1.5.4.1 for RealSense2]() - - -2019
 Supported RealSense2
 ### Bug fixes
     - a draw depth frame was broken in 1.5.4.1 - it did not show depth frame.
-Now fixes
+Now fixed

 ## Changed
     - refer to Point to change